pytorch/executorch/docs/source/intro-overview.md

 PyTorch Mobile uses [TorchScript](https://pytorch.org/docs/stable/jit.html) to allow PyTorch models to run on devices with limited resources.
-ExecuTorch has a significantly smaller memory size and a dynamic memory footprint resulting in superior performance compared to PyTorch Mobile.
+ExecuTorch has a significantly smaller memory size and a dynamic memory footprint resulting in superior performance and portability compared to PyTorch Mobile.
 Also, ExecuTorch does not rely on TorchScript, and instead leverages PyTorch 2 compiler and export functionality for on-device execution of PyTorch models.

 Read more in-depth technical overview topics about ExecuTorch: